Jaivik1320/Jaivik1320/README.md

 - 🌱 I’m currently learning **Machine learning and Cloud**

 - I am looking for **Software developer opportunities**
+- Founded the Company JPAX that provides Search Enginer, E- Commerce and Services

 - 👨‍💻 All of my projects are available at [https://github.com/Jaivik1320](https://github.com/Jaivik1320)